Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_cpp/examples/readme.md

     └ release/
 ```

 You can also uncompress the content of the archive in a sub-directory `kortex_api/<Something>`.
-You will then have to use the `KORTEX_SUB_DIR` CMake argument to specify the Kortex API sub-directory.
+You will then have to use the `KORTEX_SUB_DIR` CMake argument to specify the KINOVA KORTEX™ API sub-directory.

 ```sh
 examples/kortex_api